midzer/beerbase/content/breweries/flying-dog-brewery/old-scratch-lager.md

 srm: 0
 upc: 0
 ---
 This dog enjoys his days in the sun...
-Old Scratch Amber Lager is a malty, mellow beer that is fermented at medium temperatures to develop both ale and lager characteristics. \Gold Scratch\" raises the standard in the amber lager category."
+Old Scratch Amber Lager is a malty, mellow beer that is fermented at medium temperatures to develop both ale and lager characteristics.
+Gold Scratch" raises the standard in the amber lager category."